-Pour Point: This represents a handling limit for the fluid.
+Pour Point: The pour point represents a handling limit for the fluid.

 Viscosity: Points shown are at 50 and 10 centistokes.
 Greater than 50 centistokes stirring is very poor and unsatisfactory for bath applications.
-At 10
+At 10 centistokes and below optimum stirring can occur.
+These are rules of thumb which have been useful for most applications.